acani/acani.github.com/_documents/ycombinator-application-2011-summer.md

 It empowers you to meet people nearby with similar interests.
 Facebook is great to keep in touch with friends but not for meeting people.
 Meetup is great for groups but not for one-to-one get togethers.
 Craigslist is great but old & sketchy now.
 Grindr is sweet but only for gays.
 The others (like Loopt Mix, Scout, MeetMoi) are too much like dating apps, and I don't want to be seen on those.

 Who are your competitors, and who might become competitors?
 Who do you fear most?
 Grindr (best), Loopt Mix, Scout, Facebook (followers).
 I don't really fear any of these "competitors."
-They'll all have to change their focus to be like acani, and when Facebook introduced Places, it only helped/validated foursquare.
+They'll all have to change their focus to be like Acani, and when Facebook introduced Places, it only helped/validated foursquare.
 Loopt Mix has a similar slogan, but it sorts by m4w, w4m, etc., like a dating app.

 What do you understand about your business that other companies in it just don't get?
 It cannot look ANYTHING like a dating app.
 Facebook, Twitter, LinkedIn, etc. They are not dating apps, but tons of dating & flirting happens on Facebook.